LupeCruz16/LupeCruz16/README.md

 ## About Me

 I'm a Software Engineering student that finds himself loving programming more and more.
-I am currently working on developing internal tools at SigParser by leveraging the use of Large Language Models(LLMs).
+Currently, my focus is on developing internal tools at SigParser, where I harness the capabilities of Large Language Models (LLMs) to enhance productivity and efficiency.

 ## Education